ACNACNACNA/ACNACNACNA/README.md

-- 👋 Hi, I’m @ACNACNACNA (semi-anonymous college student) For recreational purposes, I am @ACN#4614.
+- 👋 Hi, I’m Anthony (semi-anonymous college student) For recreational purposes, I am @ACN#4614.
 If you want to hire me for any reasonable reason, contact me here.
 This is just a personal account though.